cybercongress/cybercongress/blog/drafts/cyb_tutorial_eth_local_node/eth_node.md

 [2.
 How to add custom ipfs node to your Cyb](https://steemit.com/web3/@savetheales/how-to-add-custom-ipfs-node-to-your-cyb)

 Hi!
 As we know from [previous post](https://steemit.com/web3/@savetheales/how-to-add-custom-ipfs-node-to-your-cyb) we need 3 greenlights on the right side of footer.
 Today we'll add ETH node to Cyb.
-We'll use Parity node for example, but you can try Geth node if you feel strong enough.
+We'll use Parity node as an example, but you can try Geth node if you feel strong enough.

 ### Installing Parity-node

-The easiest way to install stable version of Parity is [Homebrew](https://brew.sh/) by following command:
+The easiest way to install stable version of Parity is [Homebrew](https://brew.sh/).
+Run this command in terminal:

 `brew tap paritytech/paritytech`